epikweb/serverless-event-sourcing/README.md

 ### Upfront design
 - Event Sourcing requires upfront design with domain experts to discover the stream boundaries.
-- By applying the event modeling approach, boundaries can be found early to prevent versioning issues
+- By applying the event modeling approach, boundaries can be found early to prevent having versioning issues/needing to refactor
-- Blue-green deployments used as an escape hatch to refactor boundaries as the domain knowledge develops
+- Copy transform with blue-green deployments is used as an escape hatch to refactor incorrect boundaries

 ### Query Federation
-- Archived data is now hard to query
+- Archived aggregate data is now hard to query
 - We need a way to replay an aggregates state across archived + online data
 - S3 for aggregate archiving, athena to query?